 Again, guardianship of an elderly parent seems to be just about the only way that anyone can “force” their elderly loved one to move into an assisted living facility or nursing home.

-But as I said earlier, it’s not easy, nor inexpensive.
+But as I said earlier, the process on how to get parents into assisted living is not easy, nor inexpensive.

 A guardianship for an incapacitated senior will typically arise where someone determines that a senior has become unable to care for their own person and/or property.
 In some cases, there may be a belief that the senior is being financially exploited or about to be exploited.
 In other cases, the person may be unable to care for him or herself and is not able to properly engage in the activities of daily living without assistance.
 There will typically be a precipitating incident that causes a professional, family member, health care worker or clergyman to initiate guardianship proceedings. – wikipedia.org